DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 #### Specify test frequency

-Select the frequency of your test runs.
-Additionally, on-demand and continuous integration pipelines tests are available.
+Select the frequency at which you want your test to execute.

+In addition to running your Synthetic test on a schedule, you can trigger them directly from your CI/CD pipelines.
 For more information, see [Synthetic CI/CD Testing][4].

 #### Define alert conditions